hkolasani/FHIR-SDOH-BigQueryML/README.md

 As mentioned above, please note that we generated SDOH data in a random manner which may not produce accurate predictions.
 The idea of this is to show the whole pipeline of data prep (with SDOH) and using BigQuery ML.

-Hope this will be helpful for BigQUery ML enthusiasts who wants to leverage the technology to solve some of lingering problems in Healthcare!
+Hope this will be helpful for BigQuery ML enthusiasts who wants to leverage the technology to solve some of lingering problems in Healthcare!